Visit Iceland On A Budget | Tips To Save You Money

 ❄️ Eating & Drinking On a Budget

-Iceland may be famous for hot dogs, meat, seafood and yoghurt, but eating out can be your budget breaker, especially when you have a family to feed!
+Iceland may be famous for hot dogs, meat, seafood and yoghurt, but eating out can be a real budget breaker.
+This is especially true when you have a family to feed!

-While eating is necessary, there are ways to enjoy local Icelandic food on a budget.
+There are plenty of ways to enjoy local Icelandic food, even on a limited budget.

 Avoid tourist areas with inflated prices; find local bakeries, food stands or service stations for hot, affordable food.
 Bring snacks from home or buy in bulk to satisfy children and avoid expensive snacks and drinks at attractions.

-Our kids take on the challenge when travelling to seek out budget-friendly supermarket alternatives.
-The cheapest grocery stores in Iceland are Bonus, Kronan, and Netto, where you can purchase ingredients for picnics or cook your meals in accommodation kitchens.
+Our kids often take on the challenge when travelling to seek out budget-friendly supermarket alternatives.
+The cheapest grocery stores in Iceland are Bonus, Kronan, and Netto.
+We used these to purchase ingredients for picnics and for cooking meals in self-catering kitchens.

 Icelandic tap water is safe to drink and is classified as some of the best in the world.
 Bring a refillable bottle to save money.